 My name is Srilatha.
 Aka Sri, Latha, Lats, Mom, Amma, Mimi (to my daughter’s puppy, Kashew)…

-I live in the US with my husband of 26+ years, and have two children.
+I live in the US with my husband of 30+ years.
+We have two children.
 Our family is vegetarian/vegan.

 I love to cook and am pretty picky about the quality of what I put out, write a blog on being middle-aged and an empty nester, and have worked in the IT industry (with a couple of breaks), for about 26 years.